mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

 file.txt is the name of your actual file, that you want to modify.

 In the second example we are using I/O redirection.
 The 'cat' command will take the content of file.txt as input, send it to 'sed' replace the words and finally sending to another 'cat' which will create a new file with the desired changes.

+You also can use regular expressions to match a defined pattern in 'sed' command, what can make your life even easier in a different task.
+In our next example you need to put all ucr e-mail addresses inside parenthesis.
+So we would do:

+	$ sed 's/[a-z0-9]*@ucr.edu/(&)/' <file.txt >newfile.txt

 Remember that you can use the same command with a similar syntax in vim what could help you to write code, change variable names etc.
 In vim, type: